Available Funding

 OTHER POTENTIAL FEDERAL FUNDS

 here are several additional sources of federal transportation funding, but because they are unpredictable, we did not include them in our estimates.
-These include large, competitive grants such as BUILD grants and INFRA grants; Congressional member items (i.e. earmarks); and federal infrastructure programs.
-In addition, the next iteration of the federal transportation bill could include additional funding or new programs.
+These include large, competitive grants such as BUILD grants and INFRA grants; Congressional member items (i.e., earmarks); and federal infrastructure programs.
+In addition, the next iteration of the federal transportation bill may include additional funding or new programs.